Haemophilus b conjugate (PRP-T) vaccine

 An overdose of this vaccine is not likely to occur.

-What should I avoid while taking this vaccine?
+What should I avoid before or after receiving this vaccine?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.